Treatment for Serious IllnessLast updated October 13th 2020, 1:16:18pm

 Immunomodulators: The medical community is also trying out a class of drugs called immunomodulators for COVID-19.
 These are medications that block certain parts of your immune system.
 Part of the damage to your lungs from COVID-19 is directly caused by the virus; but in serious cases, most of the damage may be caused by your own immune system getting too revved up (see viral path explainer).
 If we specifically target the inflammation that COVID-19 causes and tune it down, we might stop patients from getting so sick and help them get better faster.
 There are many immunomodulators that have been anecdotally reported to improve recovery and are under consideration in clinical trials.
 It is likely we will know more about these treatments by the summer.

 Dexamethasone: In a press release, researchers in the UK reported on a randomized trial of the steroid dexamethasone for hospitalized patients.
 In the study (now published), 2104 patients were randomized to get the steroid and 4321 were in the control group.
 Steroid treatment reduced the death rate by a third in ventilated patients and one fifth in those with oxygen.
 There was no significant effect in those without either treatment.
 This is very promising for the sickest patients.
-The steroid used here is commonly available so the treatment would be accessible.
+The steroid used here is commonly available, and the FDA has granted emergency use authorization to this steroid to be used for treatment.

 Interferon Beta: Although results have yet to be confirmed by a peer-review journal, UK company Synairgen say that their clinical trial results reveal “a major breakthrough” for a new treatment: a protein called interferon beta.
 Our body naturally produces interferon beta upon viral infection, and the company administered the protein through a nebulizer in order to stimulate an immune response.
 Although the trial was small (101 volunteers at nine hospitals), Synairgen claims that their initial findings show that interferon beta treatment cut the odds of severe disease by 79% and reduced time spent in hospitals by one third.
 These results are very impressive but cannot be interpreted or confirmed by experts until full data and the study protocol is released.